caedmonjudd/betterroutes/README.md

 # BetterRoutes #

 Welcome to BetterRoutes -- a better way to visualize your Rake Routes table.
+It has been tested in Rails 3+.
+I'm not sure if it will function on Rails 2.

-## Getting Started ##
+## Getting Started -- Rails 3+ ##

 All you need to do is install the Gem: